College Course Syllabus for Digital and Social Media Marketing & Analytics

 Course Alumni: Where Are They Now?

 I am very pleased to report that alumni from this course have gone on to do incredible things.
 Ben and Carlee work embedded at Google as part of an agency relationship with R/GA in San Francisco and Tokyo.
 Scott was rookie of the year of R/GA global in the NYC office.
 Hannah has become a digital marketer of supreme skill leading C-Suite executives through a variety of digital initiatives.
 Abby works with the Fortune 50 on customer experience management software implementations.
 Chris leads the direct to consumer website for Caterpillar.

 And the list goes on and on.

-And that’s my one goal as a professor – to ensure you are getting the most value possible with the most relevant skills to make you competitive upon graduation.
+And that’s my one goal as a professor – to ensure you are getting the most relevant skills and mindsets to make you competitive for digital jobs upon graduation.